gleechi/gleechi.github.io/pages/1.1.0/unity/unity_vgonboarding_task7.md

 * Since when we assemble the chain loop to each other, we want the loop to attach to other loop as its child, we check _Assemble To Parent_ flag.
 * Since we have totally 4 chain loops, and each one can assemble to the other 3 loops, we have 3 _Desired Poses_ **anchor_target** transform as child of the other 3 loops.
-* Since each chain loop a rotational symetric object, so assemble angle threshold just need to make sure its symetry axis is aligned with desired pose.
+* Since each chain loop a rotational symmetric object, so assemble angle threshold just need to make sure its symmetry axis is aligned with desired pose.
 This axis is represented by the **z-axis** of the _Assemble Anchor_ on the loop.
 Therefore _Asemble Axis_ is set to be (0, 0, 1) to indicate z-axis of the **anchor** should match that of **anchor_target**.
 * Because when assembled, the chain loop is using  {% include tooltip.html tooltip="Cone" text="cone" %} joint,  a disabled [VG_Articulation](unity_component_vgarticulation.1.1.0.html) with  {% include tooltip.html tooltip="Revolute" text="revolute" %} joint is added to this game object and drag it to _Assemble Articulation_ entry.
 * Because the chain loop initially is at the disassembled state ({% include tooltip.html tooltip="Floating" text="floating" %} joint), we don't need to assign _Disassemble Articulation_ entry.
 * Because the chain loop initially is at the disassembled state ({% include tooltip.html tooltip="Floating" text="floating" %} joint), if the object initially is {% include tooltip.html tooltip="PhysicalObject" text="physical" %}, when disassembled it will always recover its physical properties automatically handled by VG.
 Therefore _Force Disassembled Physical_ flag does not need to be checked.